Oswego, New York: Politics

-The city is governed by a mayor, currently Republican Billy Barlow, and a board of seven aldermen who are elected from the city's seven wards.
-Recent previous mayors include Democrats Tom Gillen and Randy Bateman and Republican John Gosek.
+The city is governed by a mayor, currently Republican Rob Corradino, and a board of seven aldermen who are elected from the city's seven wards.
+Recent previous mayors include Republican Billy Barlow, Democrats Tom Gillen and Randy Bateman, and Republican John Gosek.

 Political controversy

 In September 2005, Oswego Mayor John Gosek was arrested by the FBI and state police in a sting operation outside of a motel near Syracuse after allegedly giving a woman $250 to arrange a sexual encounter with two 14-year-old girls.
-The arrest came after a three-year investigation that led to charges of the mayor using his city-issued cell phone to “persuade, induce, entice and coerce an individual under the age of 18 years to engage in sexual activity.”
+The arrest came after a three-year investigation that led to charges of the mayor using his city-issued cell phone to “persuade, induce, entice and coerce an individual under the age of 18 years to engage in sexual activity".
 The charge alleged that Gosek used his phone as interstate commerce for the purposes of illegal sex and falls under a federal law that is commonly known as the Mann Act.
 Gosek's term wasn't due to expire until 2007, but he resigned from office five days after his arrest.

+In March 2024, the City of Oswego, prior mayoral administration and recent mayoral administration Rob Corradino and Common council members, voted and overrode the assessment process, raising the City of Oswego residential property assessments to address a budget shortfall.
+Properties owners expressed frustration at a council meeting, with some noting that their taxes had doubled or nearly tripled.